Nawab of Kurnool Ghulam Rasool Khan A Great Freedom Fighter of India who fought against the British Empire.

 Later on, they took him to Tiruchinapalli and imprisoned Rasool Khan in Tiruchinapalli Jail.
 The British rulers wished to eliminate the Nawab of Kurnool.
 So they bribed his personal servant into serving poisoned food to Nawab, due to which Nawab Ghulam Rasool Khan died on 12 July, 1840.

 The Company charged the servant of murder and sentenced him to death.
 The British rulers tried their level best to hide this conspiracy, but history revealed the fact in course of time.
-Ghulam Rasool Khan is still remembered by the people of Rayalaseema region of Andhra pradesh, where they still eulogize him singing the ballad titled ‘Kandanavolu Nawabu Katha’ (Story of Kurnool Nawab).
+Ghulam Rasool Khan is still remembered by the people of Rayalaseema region of Andhra pradesh.
+They still eulogize him singing the ballad titled ‘Kandanavolu Nawabu Katha’ (Story of Kurnool Nawab).

 Share this Post on :